crhall-writing/crhall-writing.github.io/_poems/an-ode-to-the-the-hot-cheeto-girl.md

 of what it’s like to be singled out

-never again, not to her or him
+never again, not to her and not to him

 she'll give you lots to think about